 Ph.D. in Biology

 The Biology Ph.D. program requires a minimum of 48 credits of formal coursework and Dissertation credits (BIO 999).
 Students entering the program with a B.A. or B.S. degree will complete a minimum of 24 credits of formal coursework (at least 18 credits at the 600-level or above).
 Students entering the program with an M.S. degree will complete a minimum of 18 credits of formal coursework (at least 14 credits at the 600-level or above).
 The distribution of formal coursework and dissertation credits will vary among students and will be based on recommendations by the student’s Research Committee.

 All Biology Ph.D. students are required to take BIO 705 (Graduate Research Seminars, 1 or 0 credits) during each Fall and Spring semester in which they are actively enrolled in the Ph.D. program.
 New Ph.D. students will take BIO 700 (Scientific Writing, 3 credits) upon entering the program.
-They are also required to take at least three graduate seminar courses, and a 3-credit quantitative skills course, chosen from existing courses available at Syracuse University, SUNY ESF, and SUNY Upstate.
+Ph.D. students are also required to take at least three graduate seminar courses, and a 3-credit quantitative skills course, chosen from existing courses available at Syracuse University, SUNY ESF, and SUNY Upstate.
 The quantitative skills course must be taken prior to the Qualifying Exams.
 If a student enters the Ph.D. program with a background in statistics, they have the option of submitting a petition to have the quantitative skills requirement waived, or alternatively, to be permitted to take a 1-credit course in fulfillment of this requirement.

 Biology Ph.D. students must also pass a two-part (oral and written) qualifying examination by the end of their fourth semester, submit at least one manuscript for publication to a peer-reviewed journal (prior to their defense), and attend and present their research findings at a scientific conference.